 - Increased revenue from more demand partners

 When’s the Right Time

 Peculiar to think that upgrading from AdSense might require a timeline–but if you want to play it smart, it should.
-Consumer behavior and advertiser budgeting shift variously throughout the year, creating seasonal trends.
-As a publisher, you’re directly in the middle of the two, meaning your ad revenue will face fluctuation.
+Consumer behavior and advertiser budgeting shift throughout the year, creating seasonal trends.
+You’re directly in the middle of the two as a publisher, meaning your ad revenue will face fluctuation.

 Lucky for you, we’re aware of these patterns.
 To sum it up, we know some quarters of the year will be high-yielding, whereas others will be low-yielding.
 Attempting to switch during a high-yielding month puts your earnings at risk.
-On the other hand, changing providers during a low-yielding quarter will have less effect on profit.
+On the other hand, changing providers during a low-yielding quarter will have a more negligible effect on profit.

 Therefore, avoid making any moves during quarter 4 (October, November, December).
 Advertisers spend heavily during the holiday season, and you don’t want to miss out on those premium campaign rates!
 Instead, aim to upgrade in quarter 1 (January, February, March); January specifically is where advertisers spend the least money.

 A powerful way to find an alternative is to revisit why you’re looking for one.
 We mentioned numerous reasons why publishers break away from the industry titan, but what’s yours?

 For example, if increased revenue tops your list, finding a network with a competitive demand-supply will be necessary.
 But if the overall look and feel of how ads are integrated into your website matter, you’ll want to prioritize having options and control.
 So start your research once you’ve honed in on what you’re looking for!
 Just a few key factors to consider when looking at alternatives are: